mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 ----------

 **Note:** If you are still hitting the DTU limits for an Azure SQL database server then you may need to scale up to a higher Service Tier or Performance Level.
 Currently the Premium/P3 level is the highest level available, supporting up to 800 DTUs.
-If you anticipate exceeding this throughput, then you should consider scaling horizontally and partitioning the load across database servers.
+If you anticipate exceeding this throughput, then you should consider scaling horizontally and partitioning the load across database servers, although as described earlier this is a non-trivial task that may require redesigning the application.

 ----------